FINANCIAL WELLNESS DAY SIGN UPS

 DECA STUDENTS COMPETE AT ICDC

 Herriman DECA Chapter took 38 students to compete at the DECA International Development Conference in Anaheim, California.
-Twelve students were finalist and Lei Mobley, Ale Caceres, Maelynn Doer placed 2nd in the Community Service Event and Brenan Kelleher finaled in the Personal Selling Event.
+Twelve students were finalists and Lei Mobley, Ale Caceres, Maelynn Doer placed 2nd in the Community Service Event and Brenan Kelleher finaled in the Personal Selling Event.

 PATHWAYS TO PROFESSIONS